 - Screenshot for Symbian OS is a free utility for taking screenshots in jpg, png, bmp, or mbm format.
 This is the application that I use when taking screenshots for the tutorials I write.
 You can get it from the Screenshot for Symbian OS home page.
-Click on the Download Screenshot for Symbian OS (S60) link and scroll down to the Download Screenshot v3.03 unsigned – 118 KB link.
-Version 3.03 is the latest version at the time of writing.
-Note that this version is unsigned, so if you haven’t already, read my tutorial on installing Unsigned Apps on the N95.
-I have also provided a Mobile Code for direct over the air installation.
+If the version you download is unsigned, read our tutorial on installing Unsigned Apps on the N95.

 - Now that you have Screenshot for Symbian OS installed you can find it my selecting Menu -> Applications -> Screenshot.

 - Unfortunately one of the shortcomings of Screenshot for Symbian OS is that it refuses to let me take screenshots of its settings page.
 I chose to leave most of the options at their default values.
 I suggest making sure that you have Location set to Mass Memory.
 This just makes it easier when you want to copy your screenshots to your computer.

 - Once you have Screenshot for Symbian OS running, just choose Back and it will stay running in the background.
 Any time you want to take a screenshot, just press the Camera button on the side of the phone.
 Screenshots will me named sequentially and can be found in your phones mass memory in a Screenshots folder within the existing Images folder.
 It doesn’t get much easier than that!

 - When you want to exit Screenshot for Symbian OS, press and hold the Menu Key to bring up the Task Manager, then select the Screenshot application.